Law School and University Resources

 Writing is central to both legal practice and legal education.
 The Writing Center’s mission is to help students understand what it means to “write like a lawyer” and then become the strongest legal writers possible.
 Through individual meetings, small workshops, and written reference materials, the center strives to provide Columbia Law School students with tailored advice that takes into account the time and scheduling constraints unique to law school.

 Diamond Law Library

 The Arthur W. Diamond Law Library provides a large number of services to faculty and students, including providing a professional environment for study and research, assistance in locating materials or information, and helping to obtain materials from non-Columbia libraries via interlibrary loan.
 The library staff assists patrons in identifying and obtaining materials held here in our collection, in other libraries, or in other formats such as electronic resources.
-Students in the J.D. program will be familiarized with the Library during the Legal Practice Workshop course in the first semester.
-Orientation to the Library is also included in the LL.M. program as part of the Legal Research and Writing course.
+Orientation to the Library is included in the LL.M. program as part of the Legal Research and Writing course.

-The Office of Financial Aid is responsible for evaluating applica- tions for grant assistance (J.D. students only); processing all LL.M. and J.D. student loan applications; counseling students on budgeting and how to manage the ever-increasing costs of legal education; certifying J.D. students for Federal Work-Study fund- ing, disbursing institutional grants, and stipends for all Law stu- dents; administering the Loan Repayment Assistance Program (LRAP) for J.D. graduates; and in general, helping students with matters relating to their financial aid and funding options.
+The Office of Financial Aid is responsible for processing all LL.M. student loan applications; counseling students on budgeting and how to manage the ever-increasing costs of legal education; disbursing institutional grants and stipends for all Law students; and in general, helping students with matters relating to their financial aid and funding options.